simonlaw0711/devops_demo/system_design/readme.md

 ## HA Deployment

 Here i will use minikube to simulate production Kubernetes Setup to support High availability:
+*Please install Minikube before you run the script!!!*

 ### How to Use: